This post may contain affiliate links. For more information, please see our affiliate policy.

 The wrappers you’re looking for are made entirely of rice.
 Rice wrappers are round, thin, clear, and feel just like a dry noodle.

 Whatever you do, don’t get the kind made of wheat flour from the freezer section that look like egg roll wrappers—that’s for a different recipe altogether.
 Look for edible rice paper wrappers, rice noodle vermicelli, and hoisin sauce in Asian markets.

 How do you dampen spring roll wrappers?

-Restaurants where you can build your own spring rolls use these little gadgets filled with hot water for tabletop dipping, which is worth the investment if everyone in your family likes to make their own.
+Restaurants where you can build your own spring rolls sometime have a rice paper water bowl filled with hot water for tabletop dipping, which is worth the investment if everyone in your family likes to make their own.

 But if you’re working solo, there are several ways to dampen your wrapper, and it all depends on what works for you and how quickly you can roll.

 - First, you can fill a bowl with warm water, or heat a skillet of water on the stove, and dip the wrappers in very briefly.